 Jenna Dabbs is a partner at Kaplan Hecker & Fink LLP.
 She is an experienced trial and appellate lawyer whose practice focuses on government and internal investigations, white collar criminal defense, complex civil litigation and regulatory compliance.
+In 2020, Chambers ranked Jenna as one of New York’s top “Up and Coming” litigators in white-collar crime and government investigations, with their sources describing her as “a phenomenal lawyer” who is “really good with people, and is able to take complex issues and boil them down.”
 Jenna is a former federal prosecutor with extensive trial and investigative experience in both the public and private sectors.

 Jenna draws on that experience to represent individuals and corporations in internal investigations and in a wide variety of government and regulatory investigations by the Department of Justice, the Securities and Exchange Commission, the Commodities Futures Trading Commission, FINRA and other regulatory agencies.
 Among other things, those investigations involve securities and corporate fraud, insider trading, market manipulation, money laundering, tax fraud and public corruption.
 She also represents individuals and corporations in complex contract and employment disputes and other crisis situations.
 Her clients include a Fortune 500 government contractor, a large mutual insurance company, a prominent global consulting firm, and several private equity and investment management firms.
 She also represents executives and directors of large financial institutions; pharmaceutical, logistics, and industrial conglomerates; and other companies.

 In one particularly noteworthy matter in 2019, Jenna led the firm’s representation of AECOM, a prominent government contractor, in defending against a series of claims brought against the company under the False Claims Act.
 As a result of her investigative and advocacy work, the Government declined to intervene in the case – a significant development for our client.
+In April 2020, a federal court dismissed the whistleblower lawsuit in question, finding that the conduct in question was "not material and therefore not actionable under the False Claims Act."
 Other recent representative matters include:

 - Representation of several executives of a large industrial chemicals company in an investigation by the SEC and DOJ relating to accounting fraud.